tsgates/arch-wiki-markdown/wiki/GPGPU.md

 The kernel module and CUDA "driver" library are shipped in extra/nvidia and extra/opencl-nvidia.
 The "runtime" library and the rest of the CUDA toolkit are available in community/cuda.
+The library is available only in 64-bit version.

 > Development